EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

         }
     }

-At this point a complete scaffold of our code is complete and our unit test should execute but fail to pass.
+At this point a complete scaffold of our code is complete, and our unit test should execute but fail to pass.

-To finish our basic implementation and pass the unit test we’ll need to set up our parameters and render the HTML.
-MVC provides the TagBuilder class for building HTML, we’ll use this to build our render method.
+To finish our basic implementation and pass the unit test, we’ll need to set up our parameters and render the HTML.
+MVC provides the **TagBuilder** class for building HTML, which we’ll use to build our render method.

         private string RenderAlert()
         {